jjwall/jjwall.github.io/resume.md

 <b>Sensei</b><br>
 <i>Houston, TX, July 2019 - October 2022</i>
-* Office administrator for the Tanglewood branch, the most successful branch in the nation
+* Office administrator for the Tanglewood branch in Houston, TX, the most successful branch by revenue earned across the globe.
-* Curated materials and coursework for coding curriculum
+* Curated materials and coursework for the Tanglewood branch's coding curriculum.